mcdomx/project1/README.md

 ##Overview
 In this project, I tried to keep the navigation and user interface as simple as possible.
 My general approach was to disallow the user from doing anything that was not permitted to avoid the need to trap errors and present the user with a frustrating response.
 For example, since users can only make one Check-In per location, if the user has a documented check-in, the user is not presented with an input box for a comment.

+Import.py is a standalone program that will setup and load tables necessary for the project.
+This includes not only the locations table, but also test data for the comments and the users tables.
+When executing this project from a Python prompt, the user is warned that all existing data will be erased.
+Once this is confirmed, the user is asked if the location file should also be included.
+If No is selected, only the comments and users tables will be updated.
+This is for development purposes within this project.
+Once the zipcode data was loaded, there was little need to reload it again and took too long to include in each database update.
+Because of this functionality and the inclusion of table creation, there are many functions in import.py and the file is longer than if only the requirement would have been met.

 A single application.py file is used for the Python support code.
 An SCSS file is used for the CSS stylesheet.
 Bootstrap is used for various formatting items.

 jinja2 is used in conjunction with the Python code to present templates as web pages.
 A single layout page was used for all pages of the site to keep a consistent look and feel.